Ultimate Salkantay Trek

 TreXperience provide the best possible equipment in the Inca Trail to all clients, as well as staff, to maximise your experience.
 These include; Eureka tents (4 man tents are provided for every 2 people), and more.

-Our porters in the Inca Trail carry all belongings that you don’t need in your daypack up to a maximum weight of 7 kg.
-Additionally our porters carry all food and equipment.
+Our porters in the Salkantay carry all food and equipment.
 You will find your tents and the campsite prepared for you on arrival so all you need to do is worry about enjoying the hike!
+Horses and horsemen will carry all belongings that you don’t need in your daypack up to a maximum weight of 7 kg.

 TreXperience are proud of their highly talented trekking chefs who never fail to cook up a delightful feast despite being in the middle of the Andean Mountains!
 We guarantee the biggest foodies among you wont fail to be impressed.
 All breakfasts, lunches and dinners are provided each day (except lunch on the final day) and the food is both delicious and plentiful.
 In the Inca Traill we cater for all dietary requirements so please let us know of your needs.
 We will keep those energy levels high with snacks each day and we make sure you have a tea / coffee every morning to wake up and every afternoon to unwind.